-Integration of LLMs into many systems and application calls for a thorough measurement of their trustworthiness or ``safety.''
-Jamming attacks undermine trustworthiness in a way that is not captured by the existing safety metrics.
-In fact, \emph{vulnerability to jamming attacks correlates with higher safety scores} insofar as the latter measure the model's reluctance to respond to ``unsafe'' prompts\textemdash the very property our jamming attack exploits.
+Jamming attacks undermine safety of LLM-based systems in a way that is not captured by the existing metrics.
+In fact, \emph{higher safety scores correlate with vulnerability to jamming attacks}.
+One explanation is that these scores, in part, measure the model's reluctance to produce ``unsafe'' outputs\textemdash the very property that our jamming attack exploits.

-Consider the LLM-safety benchmark of Wang et al.~\cite{wang2024decodingtrust}.
-It is a comprehensive benchmark, intended to inform industry practices, as well as public discourse around LLM safety.
-The benchmark comprises multiple metrics, including, for example, \textit{toxicity}, the extent to which the model avoids generating offensive or toxic content; \textit{privacy}, the ability of adversarial users to extract private information from the model's training data; and \textit{adversarial robustness}, which measures the model's robustness to adversarial inputs when evaluated over different GLUE tasks~\cite{wang2018glue}.

-None of these metrics capture vulnerability (or, inversely, resistance) to jamming attacks.
-For example, adversarial robustness is narrowly defined as insensitivity to perturbations that a human is unlikely to notice, such as word or token substitutions that are either few in number or heuristically deemed meaning-preserving.
-In jamming attacks, humans do not even see the portion of the prompt that is being perturbed.
-Our blocker generation algorithm thus does not need to limit token substitutions, nor ensure any semantic properties of the resulting text.
+The DecodingTrust benchmark of Wang et al.~\cite{wang2024decodingtrust} is intended to inform industry practices and public discourse around LLM safety.
+It comprises multiple metrics, including \textit{toxicity}, the extent to which a model avoids generating offensive or toxic content; \textit{privacy}, defined as preventing extraction of private information from the model's training data; and \textit{adversarial robustness}, evaluated over GLUE tasks~\cite{wang2018glue}.
+Adversarial robustness is narrowly defined as insensitivity to perturbations that a human is unlikely to notice, such as word or token substitutions that are either few in number or heuristically deemed meaning-preserving.

-We found that \emph{resistance to jamming does not empirically align with adversarial robustness}, nor overall trustworthiness, as measured by Wang et al.'s benchmark suite.
-We ranked the LLMs from our experiments according to how well they resist jamming, and compared this ranking to Wang et al.'s robustness and overall trustworthiness rankings reported in~\url{https://huggingface.co/spaces/AI-Secure/llm-trustworthy-leaderboard} as of June 4th 2024.
-We include only the 7b models in this analysis, since the benchmark uses different (compressed) variants of the 13b models, i.e., Llama-2-13b and Vicuna-13b, than those in our experiments.
+We found that resistance to jamming empirically aligns with neither adversarial robustness, nor overall trustworthiness, as measured by DecodingTrust.
+We ranked the LLMs from our experiments according to how well they resist jamming, and compared this ranking to that in~\url{https://huggingface.co/spaces/AI-Secure/llm-trustworthy-leaderboard} as of September 4th 2024.
+We included only the 7B models in this analysis, since the benchmark uses different (compressed) variants of the Llama-2-13B and Vicuna-13B models than those in our experiments.